CAN I CONTEST A WILL?

 It’s important to remember that the clause ‘Adequate Provision for Proper Maintenance and Support’ does not solely apply to young children of the deceased, who must be provided for as they grow up.
 Adult children who are independently wealthy may also be covered under this term as long as the deceased person was legally responsible for providing for them.
 Furthermore, it is not necessary that the applicant is poor or experiencing financial hardship in order to be awarded a greater share of the estate.

-Contesting a will is a difficult decision.
-At Hentys we help you to determine whether you have a case that is worth contesting and ensure that the process is as painless and stress-free as possible.
+Disputing a Will is a difficult decision.
+At Hentys we help you to determine whether you have a case that is worth challenging and ensure that the process is as painless and stress-free as possible.
 In almost all cases, contesting a will does not mean you will go to court.
 If you want to know more about this clause and whether you may be eligible for more of an estate than you have received, call Hentys for a confidential discussion.